 • Use: Long-term treatment, compost activation, gentle plant protection.

-• Gentler and gradual action: Perfect as an insecticide and for long-term plant strengthening.
+• Gentler and more gradual action: Perfect as an insecticide and for strengthening plants in the long term.

 When and how to harvest chamomile?

-From June to September, when the flower heads are fully open and emit their characteristic fragrance.
-Harvest chamomile flowers on a sunny day to benefit from concentrated essential oils.
-Gently pick the flower heads by hand and let them dry in the shade in a well-ventilated area.
+From June to September, when the heads are fully open and emit their characteristic fragrance.
+Harvest chamomile flowers on a sunny day to benefit from the concentrated essential oils.
+Gently pick the heads by hand and let them dry in the shade in a well-ventilated area.

 How to harvest chamomile flowers